Master in Retail Design

 2.8 Furniture design, functionality, execution, detail and prototyping

-3 Research methods, commercial spaces in cities.
+3 Research methods.
 Global trends in sustainability

 3.1 Introduction and presentation of the module